home-assistant/home-assistant.io/source/_components/binary_sensor.insteon.markdown

 ha_category: Binary Sensor
 ha_iot_class: "Local Push"
 ha_version: 0.77
+redirect_from: /components/binary_sensor.insteon_plm/
 ---

 The `insteon` binary sensor platform lets you control your sensors through an INSTEON Modem (PLM and Hub) device connected directly to your system on a USB, serial port or TCPIP connection.
 To add support, set up the primary [insteon] component.